alexch/codelikethis/public/projects/geo_vermonter.md

 # Game Rules:

+* before the game begins the user should see a map of Vermont zoomed out just enough to view the whole state (zoom level ~8 on a map with a 600px height)
 * when the player starts a game, they are dropped into a random spot inside Vermont
 * the initial score is 100
-* the zoom level is pretty high (low to the ground) and there are no streets or markers, only satellite imagery
+* the zoom level is 18 and there are no streets or markers, only satellite imagery
 * the map does **not** support zoom out, or slippy click-and-drag-to-move -- all movements must be deliberate, by clicking one of the north / south / east / west movement buttons
 * every time the user clicks a movement button, the map moves a fixed amount in that direction, and the score is decreased by 1
 * when the player clicks "Guess!" they can choose a county from a popup menu